Edit EML documentation for access control

 An example for restricting a dataTable but not the metadata about the dataTable would require editing a specific distribution element.
 It is nested inside these elelments: <dataTable><physical><distribution><distribution/></physical></dataTable>.
 There will be other elements nested inside the dataTable element but the distribution element inside the physical element which is inside the dataTable element is the one that needs to be referenced by its ID.
 The ID needs to be added to the distribution element. <distribution id="999999">.
 The id needs to be a unique number within the eml file.

 I think it would be good to add the text in the section two part of the second paragraph, after "... element by referencing its unique id."

-#1 Updated by Margaret O'Brien about 12 years ago
+#1 Updated by Margaret O'Brien over 12 years ago

 Documentation should describe the intended use of access trees in 2.1.0 at these locations: